RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-dolphin.md

 ### What you need

 * A computer with either Windows 10 or newer or any Unix-based system
-* a Beta or Development version of [Dolphin Emulator](https://dolphin-emu.org/download/)
+* A Beta or Development version of [Dolphin Emulator](https://dolphin-emu.org/download/)
 * [RiiConnect24 Patcher](https://github.com/RiiConnect24/RiiConnect24-Patcher/releases)

 #### Instructions